IBM/lakevision/be/README.md

 Get to the `be` directory and start the fastapi server.
 Make sure environment properties are set.

-This can be done in a python virtual env.
+This should be done preferably in a python virtual env.

 ```bash
 cd lakevision/be